ObolNetwork/charon/docs/configuration.md

 The following is the historical change log of the cluster config:
 - `v1.8.0` **default**:
   - Added the `deposit_amounts` list to cluster lock which contains partial deposit amounts in gwei.
   - When not specified, the single value of 32ETH will be used.
-All partial amounts must sum up to 32ETH.
+All partial amounts must sum up to at least 32ETH.
   - `distributed_validator` structure replaced `deposit_data` with `partial_deposit_data` respectively.
 - `v1.7.0`:
   - Added the `builder_registration` structure to `distributed_validators` list in cluster lock.